LosicLab/starchip/README.md

 	STARChip circRNA can be run on just STAR outputs, or it can work directly from fastq.
 If running from fastq files, set runSTAR=true in your parameters file.
 	If runSTAR=true, STARChip will create scripts to align (Step1.sh), discover circRNA (Step2.sh), re-align (Step3.sh), and quantify/annotate (Step4.sh).
-	If runSTAR=false, STARChip will create scrips to discover (Step1.sh), and quantify/annotate (Step2.sh)
+	If runSTAR=false, STARChip will create scripts to discover (Step1.sh), and quantify/annotate (Step2.sh).
+If runSTAR=false, you must have run STAR to create both Chimeric.out.junction and Chimeric.out.sam files.
+Prior to STAR v2.6, these files are generated anytime Chimeric output is on.
+From STAR v2.6.0c forward, you must have run STAR with chimeric output on and the flag --chimOutType Junctions SeparateSAMold .

 Software Dependencies:

 	R with the following packages: limma, edgeR, gplots bedtools (>=2.24.0)
-	STAR
+	STAR (NOT version 2.6.0a or 2.6.0b)

 Files Needed: